sokolov980/guides/explore-guides/how-to-stay-anonymous-online/README.md

 ### 3.3 Search Privacy
 - Use search engines that respect privacy.
 Avoid Google and Bing:
   - **DuckDuckGo**: A popular choice for anonymous searches.
-  - **SearX**: A meta search engine that aggregates multiple engines without tracking you.
+  - **SearXNG**: A meta search engine that aggregates multiple engines without tracking you.

 ### 3.4 Secure File Storage
 - Use **VeraCrypt** for encrypting sensitive files.
 VeraCrypt creates encrypted containers for your files, ensuring they are secure by default.